New Orleans Saints: Dennis Allen years (2022–2024)

 The team promoted defensive coordinator, Dennis Allen to head coach on February 8, 2022.

 On November 14, 2022, after a 3–7 start, disappointed Saints fans started a petition on change.org, asking to relieve Dennis Allen of his duties.
 The Saints finished the 2022 season with a 7–10 mark and missed the postseason.
 Allen would maintain his head coaching position into the start of the 2023 season.

-During the 2023 season, The Saints brought in a new quarterback in Derek Carr hoping that he would solidify the position.
+During the 2023 season, The Saints brought in a new quarterback in Derek Carr, hoping that he would solidify the position.
 Dennis Allen and the Saints had one of the easiest schedules in the league, but finished with a 9–8 record missing the playoffs after a 3rd straight season.

-Dennis Allen was fired on November 4, 2024, following a 23–22 loss to division rivals Carolina Panthers and a 2–7 start.
+Dennis Allen was fired on November 4, 2024, following a 23–22 loss to division rivals Carolina Panthers and a 2–7 start.Assistant head coach and special teams coordinator Darren Rizzi was named interim head coach for the remainder of the season, where the team finished with a 5-12 record.

+Kellen Moore years (2025-present)

+On February 11, 2025, the Saints hired Philadelphia Eagles offensive coordinator Kellen Moore as their next head coach, who had just won Super Bowl LIX in the Caesars Superdome two days earlier.
+On May 10, 2025, Carr announced his retirement from the NFL after 11 seasons.

+The Saints started the 2025 season with a 2-10 record.
+During their week 8 game against the Tampa Bay Buccaneers, Spencer Rattler was benched in favor of rookie Tyler Shough.
+Shough was named the starter the following week against the Los Angeles Rams, and remained the starter for the rest of the season.
+The Saints won four of their last five games, but a week 13 loss to the Miami Dolphins eliminated them from playoff contention for the fifth consecutive season.
+The Saints finished with a record of 6-11.

 Logos and uniforms

-The fleur-de-lis is the symbol of the Saints.
+The fleur-de-lis, a French heraldic symbol, is prominent in the culture of Louisiana.
+It is the primary symbol of the Saints.

+The fleur-de-lis over the State of Louisiana has been a secondary logo for the Saints since 1985.